 Get ready for possible side effects of chemotherapy

 Chemotherapy works by killing rapidly dividing cancer cells.
-As it wipes out cancer cells, though, chemotherapy can also destroy fast-growing healthy cells.
+But as it wipes out cancer cells, chemotherapy can also destroy fast-growing healthy cells.
 This may cause you to experience side effects.

 Lower blood cell production